telerik/controlpanel-docs/how-to/change-installation-location.md

 position: 10
 ---

-# Changing the Progress Control Panel Default Installation Location
+# Changing the Default Installation Location

 The Progress Control Panel's default install location is [ProgramFilesDir]\Progress.
 To change this, you should open the Options menu as shown below.